 Natively, Windows computers do not even "see" HFS+ formatted partitions.
 You could convert the drive to FAT32 or exFAT that both Mac and Windows can read.
 However, this is impossible if the HFS+ or APFS has over 1T data.
 What should you do?
 Here is a tutorial help you read Mac drive on PC.

 Read Mac HFS+ and APFS Drives on Windows PC

 1. APFS for Windows by Paragon (Read and Write)

 Apple File System (APFS) is the new file system made for Apple devices.
 It is not natively supported by Windows systems but that is not to say that you cannot access files in such a formatted drive in Windows computers.
 You can do this using the APFS for Windows solution by Paragon.

 This software is simply designed and accessing APFS formatted drives is really easy using the program.
 Installation is very easy; just follow the prompts the installation wizard gives.
 Once installed, you can simply connect an APFS drive and you will be able to view it in explorer.
 The native look makes the APFS for Windows very easy to use.

-This program gives read and write access to data on APFS drives.
+This program gives read and writes access to data on APFS drives.
 You will see all that is contained in the drive without any restrictions.
 Supported volumes are automatically mounted on startup but you can stop this if you prefer otherwise.

 2. HFS+ For Windows (Only HFS+)